-The gallery shows the evolution of the design ethos of Business Direct and BT Shop over the last decade.
+The gallery shows the evolution of the design ethos of Business Direct and BT Shop over the last decade with recent work at the top.

 For this quarter’s TechKnow magazine, I’m developing the theme for ‘Invest for growth’.
 Typically, I begin by looking at synonyms and seeing where they lead.
 I like to give myself 10 and explore any ideas that occur from those words.
 ‘Invest’ and ‘Growth’ both lead down different paths of word association, and I chose to follow growth as there’s a concept of evolution and actualisation that follows from it.
 Amongst the ideas, such as acorns, scales, steps, spectrum etc, there’s the obvious tree and using nodes as branches to show the developing and connected elements of infrastructure.
 I also like to lead with a striking image that supports the theme and chose to use a double exposure technique to render it.